 - Isotretinoin (males & females) – only approved for severe cases of acne – comes with severe side effects

 - Hormonal therapies (females only)

 Isotretinoin, often known by its original brand name, Accutane®, is an oral medication that doctors prescribe for people with severe acne.
 Isotretinoin is a powerful prescription medication that dramatically suppresses the production of sebum and reduces seborrhea.
 However, isotretinoin causes severe side effects and is the number one birth defect-causing medication on the market and should never be entered into lightly.

 Isotretinoin is extremely effective in reducing seborrhea.
-A 2003 study published in the Journal of Deutsche Dermatologische Gesellschaft found that even low doses of isotretinoin cut the size of skin oil glands in half.
+Two clinical studies found that even low doses of isotretinoin can significantly reduce facial oiliness.